BeardMagics/CustomKill/README.md

 **CustomKill** is a fork of BestKillfeed specifically refactored to use LiteDB and for the Blood Wars server.
 Credits and copyright:
 Credit for original author(s)
-- Deca (retired)
+- Deca (retired) (https://github.com/decaprime) [OG Killfeed author]
 - Sunrise (https://github.com/SunrisesvRising/BestKillfeed)
 - Morphine (Phlebotomist) (https://github.com/phlebotomist/PvPDetails)

 ## 🔧 Main Features
--Clan name + player name + max level in feed
+- Clan name + player name + max level in feed
--Kills / Deaths / Assists / MaxStreak system
+  - Damage / Kills / Deaths / Assists / MaxStreak system
--LiteDB persistent data storage
+  - LiteDB persistent data storage

-### ✅ Enhanced Killfeed in Chat
+## ✅ Enhanced Killfeed in Chat
 - Displays **clan**, **player name**, and **max level** for each kill.
 - Automatically detects player max levels on **login**, **kill**, or when executing `.lb` or `.pi` commands.

-### 🛡️ Kill-Steal Protection
+## 🛡️ Kill-Steal Protection
 - If **Player A** downs **Player B**, but **Player C** finishes them, the kill is credited to **Player A**.

-### 🚫 Anti-Grief Level Difference System
+## 🚫 Anti-Grief Level Difference System
 - Configurable level-difference protection:
   - For level **91**: max difference = **10 levels**
   - For levels **below 91**: max difference = **15 levels**